Nancy Mitford: Other works

 Mitford was a prolific writer of articles, reviews, essays and prefaces, some of which were published in two collections: The Water Beetle (Hamish Hamilton, 1962) and A Talent to Annoy (Hamish Hamilton, 1986).
 Her translation of Madame Lafayette's romantic novel La Princesse de Clèves was published in America in 1950, but was heavily criticised.

+In media

+Mitford was portrayed by Bessie Carter in the UKTV series Outrageous (2025).